-117 1.
-Elm Creek Complex is located less than 1/4 mile to the south of Interstate 80 between the towns of Elm
+1. Elm Creek Complex is located less than 1/4 mile to the south of Interstate 80 between the towns of Elm Creek and Odessa, NE.

-2. Elm Creek complex contains 4 tracts of land and is 2 miles long with two tracts being located on the north side of the Platte river and the other located on the south side of the Platte river.
-There are 4 burn 121 units (labeled A-D) and is approximately 388 acres that can be divided into smaller areas (Figure-4).
-122
+2. Elm Creek complex is approximately 1,555 acres, contains 9 tracts of land and is 2 miles long with 4 tracts being located on the north side of the Platte river and the others are located on the south side of the Platte river.
+(Figure-4).